thaliaarchi/blog/blog/utah-unix-v4/index.md

 Caption: The UNIX V4 tape, my PiDP-11 with some switches set, and a <TODO>
 terminal.

+This was the first version of the influential operating system to be released outside of Bell Laboratories and was sent to <TODO: about 30> universities.
+UNIX V4 was the culmination of the effort to rewrite the kernel in C, a new high-level programming language designed alongside UNIX.
+Previous attempts had failed, but once structures were introduced into the language, it became expressive enough to manage the complex state of the kernel and the <TODO: summer of 1973> was dedicated to this transition.

 I wrote a small blurb about V4 and shared a link <TUHS> to School of Computing's grad school Slack in the #random channel, fully expecting little engagement, as few people match my interest in retrocomputing.
 To my surprise, Rob Ricci